'How Much Protein Do You Really Need?'

 - Sprinkle On Some Super Seeds- A three tablespoon serving of hemp seeds has 10 grams of plant-based protein, while the same amount of chia seeds contains 5 grams.
 Sprinkling high-protein seeds on top of meals you already enjoy, such as avocado toast, sautéed veggies, and falafel, will quickly contribute to your daily protein requirements.

 - Stay Fueled with MacroBars- Our certified organic, vegan, and gluten-free MacroBars make for delicious on-the-go snacks.
 One of our best-selling flavors, Peanut Butter Chocolate Chip, contains 11 grams of plant-based protein, and just like the rest of our products, is made using 100% renewable energy.
-Click here to shop!
+Shop our healthy protein bars today!

 Plant-based protein sources are often packed with other important nutrients your body needs, such as fiber, iron, magnesium, potassium, vitamin E and vitamin K. By replacing some of your animal proteins with plants, you can greatly improve your well-being while enjoying a diverse assortment of delicious foods.
 Always be sure to incorporate a broad range of nutrient-packed meals into your daily meal plan to ensure your body is getting all the nourishment it needs.

 Plant‐Based Diets Are Associated With a Lower Risk of Incident Cardiovascular Disease, Cardiovascular Disease Mortality, and All‐Cause Mortality in a General Population of Middle‐Aged Adults

 ISSN exercise & sport nutrition review: research & recommendations